Glossary of PA Terms - P

 Programme level, Program level

 The nominal signal level of an audio programme.
-It is usually quoted as an average level, measured using a VU meter, but the peak level, measured using a PPM, is also of great interest.
-See also SOL and Headroom.
+It is usually quoted as an average level, measured using a VU meter, but the peak level, measured using a PPM, is also of great interest, as is the programme loudness.
+See also SOL, LUFS and Headroom.

 Programme power, Program power